How to Get an FHA Limited 203K Loan for Home Repair

 He says first-time buyers are often turned off by fixers or overwhelmed and ill-prepared to deal with the work required to bring some homes up to today's standards.
 "Buyers get their foot in the door," Tharp explains, "and say 'We have a lot of work to do here, and we're never going to get it done.'"

-A Streamlined 203K loan might be the answer.
+A Limited 203K loan might be the answer.

 It used to be that you bought a home and then applied for a home equity loan to fix it up, resulting in two loans.
 But many lenders won't make rehab loans.
 Some won't fund equity loans at closing, especially if there is no equity.

-- A Streamlined 203K loan is figured into the original loan balance, resulting in one loan.
+- A Limited 203K loan is figured into the original loan balance, resulting in one loan.

 - It can be an adjustable-rate or fixed-rate mortgage.